karineek/AccelerQ/README.md

 - (Use-Case-1) QCELS, which operates directly on Hamiltonian
 - (Use-Case-2) ADPT-QSCI, which transforms the Hamiltonian to a quantum circuit.

+**YOU DO NOT NEED THE DATA of QCELS (Use-Case-1) and ADPT-QSCI (Use-Case-2) UNLESS YOU WISH TO REPRODUCE THE RESULTS OF THE PAPER FOR REPLICATION STUDY**; the scripts here already copy the data from both repositories into the right place before execution.

 ### QCELS (Use-Case-1)

-A reference implementation of the algorithm is provided in QCELS/QCELS_answer.py, copied as is from [1], based on the original method described in [2].
+An implementation of the algorithm [2] is provided in QCELS/QCELS_answer.py, copied as is from [1].

-Note on this implementation: it follows the Hamiltonian model.
+**Note on this implementation:** it follows the Hamiltonian model.
 That is, rather than using discrete gates, the Hamiltonian model computes by evolving the quantum system continuously in time under a time-dependent Hermitian matrix $$H(t)$$.
 This evolution is governed by **Schrödinger’s equation**:

 $$
 i \hbar \frac{d}{dt} |\psi(t)\rangle = H(t) |\psi(t)\rangle